SS America 1940 – 1941

 After the SS America was launched she needed to be fitted and for her seaworthiness tickets to be endorsed.
 She was originally designed to carry 543 cabin class, 418 tourist class and 241 third class passengers with a crew of approx 643.
 The propelling machinery consisted of 2 sets of triple expansion steam turbines producing 34,000 shp driving 2 four bladed screws.
 The machinery alone weighed some 2,514 tons.
 Possessing strikingly handsome lines, despite her bulk she was most dynamic in apperance as her tall prow was severely flared and had a slight clipper rake.
 The very streamlined superstructure rose 4 decks above the main deck and originated with a modern curved bridge.
 Topping her well proportioned superstructure were 2 squat funnels, oval in shape.
 Both funnels were finished with a ‘san-pan’ design, which proved so popular it was incorporated onto the SS United States and cargo ships of the same line as a “trademark”.
 The foremost funnel mounted behind her bridge was in fact a dummy funnel included to create a well balanced profile and housed an emergency generator.

 America left the yard for her first time under the command of Captain Joseph Kemp and a ship yard crew of 500 at 4.00am on June 4th 1940 for her builders trials off Virginia Capes.
 Returning 24 hrs later she as given the ‘thumbs up’ and on the 9th June she set sail for dry docking at Boston Naval yard for painting of her underwater hull.
 Standardised navy trials set for the measured mile course off Rockland Maine were held on the 13th and 14th June 1940 followed by an 8 hour endurance run on which she averaged 24.68 kts and under full revolutions delivering a staggering 42,850 shp she reached 25.3 kts.
 She was returned to New Port News for some minor alterations and one major one.
 Her San Pan funnels were a huge flop and without publicity they were raised 15ft which in fact enhanced her appearance.
-The reason for them been raised was due to the smoke not dispersing properly and lingering in the aft accommodation area.
+The reason for them been raised was due to the smoke not dispersing properly and lingering in the aft accommodation and deck areas, a problem that would last throughout her career.

 America’s internal appointments carried the stamp of all that was the ultimate in contemporary American design and decor.
 Although traditional features like brass work and paneling were there she was ahead of her time due to her designers using such as aluminium, stainless steel, ceramics and synthetic fibres.
 Of particular interest was her circular first class smoking room, gallied main lounge and a mosaiced indoor pool on C deck.